A guide for customizing the system-wide font on the Wii U.

 10. Pick TrueType in the combo-box, uncheck Validate Before Saving, then click Generate.

-11. On a File Explorer window, open the generated font file.
+11. On a File Explorer window, open the merged font file.

 • Make sure the outlines format is TrueType Outlines.
 If it’s PostScript Outlines, you must generate a font as TTF.